Jens Zimmermann (philosopher): Career

 Zimmermann began his teaching career at University of British Columbia in 1995 as a sessional instructor in English and German.
 He left University of British Columbia in 1998.

 He started working at Langley campus of Trinity Western University in British Columbia where he was an assistant professor of English literature and language, German literature and language, and philosophy.
 In 2002, he was promoted to associate professor of English and Cultural Studies and philosophy.
 In 2006, he became Trinity Western's Canada Research Chair for Interpretation, Religion, and Culture, a position that he held until 2016.

 Also in 2006, Zimmermann began studying a PhD in philosophy at University of Mainz (known in Germany as Johannes Gutenberg University) in Mainz, Germany.
 He specialized in philosophical and theological anthropology and his dissertation was called Humanism and Religion: A Philosophical Examination.
 He received the PhD in June 2010.
 After the reception of his second PhD in 2010, he was promoted again to become the professor of Philosophy & Theology at Trinity Western.

 Between 2016 and 2019, Zimmermann was involved with theology education in England.
 He served as a visiting research fellow of theology to Trinity Hall at University of Cambridge from September 2016 to June 2017.
 He then served as a British Academy Visiting Research Fellow in philosophical theology to University of Oxford from August 2019 to February 2019.

 In 2017, while still employed by both Trinity Western and Cambridge universities, he was invited to serve as a visiting professor of philosophy, literature, and theology at Regent College in Vancouver.
-He served as a visiting professor until 2019, and a year later he was brought into Regent University full time as the J.I.
+He served as a visiting professor until 2019, and a year later he was brought into Regent College full time as the J.I.
 Packer Chair of Theology which he still holds as of March 2023.